 How long does it take to fix a head gasket?

-Anything from six hours to a few days, depending on the severity of the failure.
+Replacing the gasket can take anything from six hours to a few days, depending on the severity of the failure.
 A blown head gasket is one of the biggest failures your car can suffer, and to fix it properly takes time.
-If you get it repaired by the cheapest rather than the best, you’re going to be back at square one pretty quickly.

-How much does it cost to fix a head gasket?
+How much does a new head gasket cost?

 The head gasket itself is a comparatively cheap part - as little as £20-£40 in most cases.
 However, the labour involved by getting a garage to do it for you will land you with a final bill that's likely to exceed £500.